SirBrian1234/PiWall/README.md

 ## Learn - Source code
 In the repository you may find four python files:
 * configure.py: lets you define your network data
-* piwall.py: lets you define piwall's behaviour
+* pywall.py: lets you define pywall's behaviour
-* piwall-learn.py: lets you start a simple bridge connection in order to understand how piwall works
+* pywall-learn.py: lets you start a simple bridge connection in order to understand how pywall works

 ## Edit
 Edit configure.py in order to set your personalised network settings.
 ```
-cd PiWall
+cd PyWall
 nano configure.py
-nano firewall.py
+nano pywall.py
 ```

 ## Run
 ```
-cd PiWall
+cd PyWall
 sudo python3 pywall.py
 ```
-Repeat the edit and run steps until PiWall is configured according to your network needs.
+Repeat the edit and run steps until PyWall is configured according to your network needs.

 ## Register PiWall on system's start
 In order to register the PiWall service on system's start you should set an init script as defined below.
-You should have your two interfaces in promiscious mode in order to let piwall to be able to read and write frames in the interface.
+You should set your two interfaces in promiscious mode in order to let pywall be able to read and write frames in them.
 ```
-sudo nano /etc/init.d/init_piwall
+sudo nano /etc/init.d/init_pywall
 ```

 ```
 #!/bin/bash

 ### BEGIN INIT INFO
-# Provides: init_piwall
+# Provides: init_pywall
 # Required-Start: $all
 # Required-Stop:
 # Default-Start: 4
 # Default-Stop:
-# Short-Description: This script intialises piwall.
+# Short-Description: This script intialises the pywall service.
-# Description: This script inits piwall.
+# Description: This script inits pywall service.
 ### END INIT INFO

 (